Academic Catalog

 Description

 Continuation of GID 33.
 Students engage in problem solving with real-world graphic design projects.
 Focus on creative solutions that effectively use type, image, and layout.
 Projects include brochure, advertisement, interface, and package design.
-Creative ideas are explored in sketches, rough layouts, and finished comps.
-Students learn software skills using Adobe InDesign, Illustrator, and Photoshop to complete the graphic design activities in this course.
+Creative ideas are explored in sketches, rough layouts, and finished compositions.
+Students learn and use professional practices and industry standard software design packages to complete the graphic design activities in this course.

 Course Objectives